Fryingpan River at Norrie Colorado

 Best flows

 Use the below-Ruedi trend as the anchor.
-Stable releases are the cleanest signal for technical nymphing, mysis, midge, BWO, and short dry-fly windows; a release change should move you to softer banks or another valley river.
+Stable releases are the cleanest signal for technical nymphing, mysis, midge, BWO, and short dry-fly windows.
+A release change should move you to softer banks or another valley river.

-When to skip
+When to leave

 Skip or change the Fryingpan plan when lease boundaries or special rules are unclear, crowds leave no clean water, release changes remove safe wading, winter ice is unsafe, or technical pressure makes the obvious spots unproductive.